AlgyJr/ios_guides/Tableview-Basics.md

 movieTableView.estimatedRowHeight = 100
 ```

+This is not without its drawbacks.
+There are [reports of bugs](http://blog.jaredsinclair.com/post/81410534498/cell-height-caching-dilemmas-in-unread) as of iOS 7.

-### Using Autolayout
+### Using Auto Layout

-It can be more productive, and less error prone, to use [[Autolayout|Autolayout]].
+It can be more productive, and less error prone, to use [[Auto Layout|Auto Layout]].
 Just setup your cells with constraints, and then set:

 ```
 movieTableView.rowHeight = UITableViewAutomaticDimension